Skip to content

 Share:

 Orbs hit $0.010, and traders immediately started shorting it.
-On February 27th, the orbs price spike in Orbs liquidated short positions.
+On February 27th, the orbs price spike liquidated short positions.
 Short sellers took a $99,000 hit in just four hours, and by the end of the day, their losses had climbed to $111,000.

 Orbs hit $0.010, and traders immediately started shorting it.
-On February 27th, the orbs price spike in Orbs liquidated short positions.
+On February 27th, the orbs price spike liquidated short positions.
 Short sellers took a $99,000 hit in just four hours, and by the end of the day, their losses had climbed to $111,000.

-The orbs coin's price shot up 59% in two weeks, mostly because big investors were buying up a bunch of tokens before the orbs price went up.
-Big investors changed their investments before the orbs price increase, buying when prices were low.
+The orbs coin's price shot up 59% in two weeks, mostly because big investors were buying up a bunch of tokens before the price went up.
+Big investors changed their investments before the price increase, buying when prices were low.

 Now, Orbs is at a tricky point.
 If the RSI goes above 73, the asset is probably overbought right now.
 But, the way things have been going, it seems like the price could still go higher.